Superstate Quantum Mechanics: Quantum Channel as Classical Computational Model

 is converted to the corresponding $IN/OUT$ wavefunction mapping (\ref{purePsiMap}), for all $l=1\dots M$ \cite{malyshkin2019radonnikodym, belov2024partiallyPRE}.

-Here, the $x^{(l)}_k$ and $f^{(l)}_j$ are the components of vectors in a given sample (\ref{xfmap}), and $x_k$ and $f_j$ are the components of the arguments of the wavefunctions $\psi^{(l)}(\mathbf{x})\to\phi^{(l)}(\mathbf{f})$ (\ref{purePsiMap}).
+This type of transformation is an important preliminary step for converting a general vector-to-vector mapping (\ref{xfmap}) into entities that have the meaning of wavefunctions (or density matrices) that can be passed through a quantum channel.
+Note that, in most existing work on unitary learning, authors simply normalize input and output vectors to unit norm and treat them as a form of ``wavefunction''; in particular, such a ``wavefunction'' does not provide proper gauge invariance.
+In (\ref{psiXFGflocalizedAppendix}), the $x^{(l)}_k$ and $f^{(l)}_j$ are the components of vectors in a given sample (\ref{xfmap}), and $x_k$ and $f_j$ are the components of the arguments of the wavefunctions $\psi^{(l)}(\mathbf{x})\to\phi^{(l)}(\mathbf{f})$ (\ref{purePsiMap}).
 The matrices $G^{\mathbf{x}}_{jk}=\Braket{x_j|x_k}$ and $G^{\mathbf{f}}_{jk}=\Braket{f_j|f_k}$ are Gram matrices calculated from $\mathbf{x}^{(l)}$ and $\mathbf{f}^{(l)}$ by averaging over the sample (\ref{xfmap}).
 The inverse of the Gram matrix appears in (\ref{psiXFGflocalizedAppendix}).
 Whereas (\ref{psiXFGflocalizedAppendix}) may resemble the normalized components of (\ref{xfmap}), it is used in a completely different way -- as wavefunctions, not as values.
 For example, adding arbitrary $\pm$ signs in (\ref{psiXFGflocalizedAppendix}) leaves the result intact.
 The idea is then to construct a quantum channel (\ref{KrausOperator}) (or (\ref{operatorTransformU}) when performing a partially unitary mapping) that maps (\ref{psiXFGflocalizedAppendix}) with maximal possible fidelity.
 This approach is completely invariant with respect to an arbitrary non-degenerate linear transform of input $\mathbf{x}$ and output $\mathbf{f}$ attributes.
 See Appendix A of \cite{malyshkin2019radonnikodym} and the corresponding software, where it is demonstrated that any regularization of the input and output data produces exactly the same result.

 \item Neural networks, unitary learning in the form of \cite{arjovsky2016unitary}, and most other ML knowledge representations typically work with the values of the observed data.
 Instead of directly ``interpolating'' the data, we approach this in the style of the Radon-Nikodym derivative from Ref. \cite{malyshkin2019radonnikodym}, where a state in the form of a wavefunction, such as (\ref{psiXFGflocalizedAppendix}), is obtained first, and then the observable in this state is computed as averaged with $|\psi|^2$.
 This approach separates probabilities from values: the situation is analogous to quantum mechanics, where a state that is ``several orders off'' essentially does not affect the result if its probability is near zero.
 When the states are density matrices, a highly developed theory of quantum channels can be applied to study data transformations.